Rajendra Singh Babu: Early life

-Rajendra Singh Babu born in Mysore, Karnataka.
+Rajendra Singh Babu born in Mysore in a Rajput family.
 His father, the late Shankar Singh, was a producer and director of Kannada films.
 His mother, Prathima Devi, was an actress in Kannada cinema.
 In an interview, Babu mentioned that his father wanted him to become a doctor, but his own passion for the camera propelled him to the film industry.
 Hailing from a family of movie makers, Babu was fascinated with films such as The Great Escape, Guns of Navarone and The Bridge on the River Kwai.
 He believes that cinema should go near the audience.
+He apoeared as a child artist in movies like Shivasharane Nambekka (1955) and Bhakta Chetha(1961).